appsparkler/study/google/analytics/ultimate-google-analytics-course/main.md

         - total sessions
         - engaged sessions
         - events (the events during the session)
+    1. Segments - These are complex dimensions.
+They contain 2 or more dimensions - for ex.
+Desktop Users From India, Mobile Users From USA, etc.
 - The metrics and dimensions come together to give us meaningful data and answer questions.
 For ex.
     - How many sessions that have a source of google/cpc?
 Ans - 100002
     - How many events were triggered for a sessions that have a source of whats-app?
 20,0000